hackerman518/XenMobileBP/README.md

 6. chmod +x setup.sh
 6. chmod +x report.sh
 6. Run setup.sh  This will create our XenMobileBP docker container, download and install the Nitro REST APIs, download the latest version our our script and create the report.
-7. To verify our output, our folder should contain an HTML file titled "test.htm".
+7. Verify that the report was created in teh working folder.
+It should contain an HTML file titled "test.htm".
 Double click the file and verify results.
 8. Run the following command if you plan to debug on an OS X machine.
 This is optional.
 This will take a few minutes to compile and install.
 This is needed if you are using HTTPS as opposed to HTTP.
 Note:  This is set in the xmChecker.ps1 script.   brew install curl --with-openssl
 9. Run the following command if you plan to debug on an OS X machine.
 This is optional.
 Run the following command:   brew link --force curl